npapernot/computer-security-class/return-oriented-programming.md

 as capability to rewrite it.
 However, an alternative is to move the stack to an area in memory that the adversary can write.

+## Take aways

+ROP catches most of the attention when it comes to finding defenses against control flow exploitation.